Capt. Rick Grassett’s Sarasota, FL Fishing Forecast for January 2019

 You may find reds and big trout concentrated in potholes of Sarasota Bay in January.
 Action with trout, blues, Spanish mackerel, pompano and more on deep grass flats can be good depending on conditions.
 There should also be good catch and release snook action in rivers, creeks and canals this month, although fishing docks for snook and other species is also a good option.
 It may be worth checking the coastal gulf for tripletail, cobia, false albacore (little tunny) and more when it’s warm.

-Snook season remains closed this month.
-Since they are very temperature sensitive, I won’t target them if the water temperature dips below 60 degrees.
+Snook are very temperature sensitive, so I won’t target them if the water temperature dips below 60 degrees.
 However, fishing lighted docks in the ICW at night with lures and flies can be very good in January.
 Small white flies, like my Grassett Snook Minnow, Gurglers and shrimp fly patterns will work well for fly anglers.
-Spin anglers should score with CAL jigs with shad tails or 4” jerk worms, DOA Tiny TerrorEyz and DOA Shrimp.
-The new DOA 2-3/4” Shrimp should be good for night snook fishing.
-I like the ICW between Sarasota and Venice for night snook fishing in the winter.
-Fish peak tidal flows for the best action.
+Spin anglers should score with CAL jigs with shad tails or 4” jerk worms, DOA Tiny TerrorEyz and DOA 2-3/4” & 3” Shrimp Fish peak tidal flows for the best action.

 You should also find snook in rivers, creeks and canals this month.
 Fish deeper water in outside bends to locate snook where you may catch them with CAL jigs and shad tails or jerk worms, DOA Baitbusters or diving/suspending plugs.
 You may also find reds, juvenile tarpon and even largemouth bass in the same areas depending on salinity.